Facebook post: Missing Davidson teacher dead in Mexico

-MOORESVILLE, N.C. — A Facebook page that provides updates for a local Spanish teacher missing in Mexico reports 34-year-old Patrick Braxton-Andrew is dead in Mexico.
+According to the Mexican newspaper, El Diario, Patrick Braxton-Andrew may have been mistaken for a Drug Enforcement Administration (DEA) agent.
+The 34-year-old's body was found in a shallow grave, and the Sinaloa Cartel is believed to be behind the murder.

-NBC News spoke to the person who runs the Facebook account and confirms the information on the page.
+Chihuahua State governor Javier Corral vowed revenge on the cartel whose former leader is notorious imprisoned drug trafficker, El Chapo.

-According to the Facebook post, Braxton-Andrew "died on October 28th at the hands of a criminal organization that operates in the area where he was traveling."
+According to a Facebook page that was providing updates, Braxton-Andrew "died on October 28 at the hands of a criminal organization that operates in the area where he was traveling."

 Related story ► Family searching in Mexico for missing North Carolina teacher